JagarJaguar/startup/notes.md

 ## React P2 Notes
 - Authentication is controlled by multiple different states.
 Can render/unrender elements using JS.
 - `Math.random()` is pretty useful for randomizing different items in arrays.
+- `setMessage('');` for removing messages after sending, very useful to know for future references as well.
+- Login.jsx functionality was not working, spent hours thinking about why but turns out I needed to work on app.jsx as well for it to work, still not entirely sure why it works that way, but it works now so that is good.
+- useState and useEffect are incredibly useful, especially useEffect that keeps the messages saved when pages are changed.

+## Service Notes
+- `.fetch` can grab things from 3rd party sources.
+Will use for the emoji API.
+As well as database I believe.